EvotecIT/PSWriteColor/Docs/Write-Color.md

 ```

 ### -Overline
-Switch to display the text with a line above it when using ANSI terminal support.
+Switch to display the whole line with a line above it when using ANSI terminal support.
 Default is False.

 ```yaml